MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 [cluster](/concepts/clusters/).
 The in-memory up-to-date results are accessible to queries within the cluster, even for queries that do not use the index key(s).

-Queries from other clusters cannot use the index.

 ## Indexes and materialized views